Hung Fut: System

-In parting from the age-old tradition of tightly controlling and limiting teaching to only family members or local residences of a town, Hung Jiu Sing became the beloved and revered hero affectionately known as "The White Haired Devil", by traveling, performing acts of great benevolence to the less fortunate, teaching and demonstrating his unprecedented skill widely throughout China and Hong Kong.
-Some of his students were novices, and others were accomplished martial artists and masters of other styles, with each learning differing skills from the system, for varying periods of time, before returning to teach in their own schools.
-While all benefited from their time with Jiu Sing, not all learned or went on to teach his Hung Fut exclusively, which resulted in, and explains, the variation in forms and techniques from school to school that we see today.[1]
-As the style has moved around the world, the content of the system, including the number and names of forms, types of power used, stances, techniques, theory, and training methods, have also changed, leading to a level of variation based on a given school's heritage.
+Hung Jiu Sing departed from the tradition of limiting teaching to family members or local residents and became widely known as “The White Haired Devil” by traveling throughout China and Hong Kong, performing acts of benevolence, and teaching his martial arts skills broadly.
+His students ranged from novices to accomplished martial artists, each learning different aspects of his system for varying periods before returning to teach in their own schools.
+While all benefited from his instruction, not all practiced or taught Hung Fut exclusively, which accounts for variations in forms and techniques across schools today.
+As the style has spread globally, its content—including forms, techniques, stances, types of power, theory, and training methods—has adapted, leading to differences based on each school’s heritage.

 A pure and complete lineage of the system does however remain.
 6th generation Grandmaster Hung Jiu Sing (The White Haired Devil), had three sons.
 The eldest two were extremely accomplished in Hung Fut, but sadly, both perished at an early age.
 Jiu Sing then turned all of his attention to passing the system on to his remaining son Hung Yu Chung, who mastered it fully as he taught with and for his father, before assuming the title of 7th generation Grandmaster upon the passing of the White Haired Devil at the age of 96.
 Having achieved a legendary level of skill, Yu Chung then passed the pure Hung Fut system on to his adopted son and the 8th generation Grandmaster Yim Tai Loi.
 In keeping with the dream and vision of Hung Yu Chung, Yim Tai Loi migrated to the United States in 1977 where he opened his first United States school in Wheaton Maryland in 1978 and now teaches in Kensington, Maryland, a suburb outside of Washington D.C.